yifeichen2024/RoboMimic_Deploy/README.md

 ---
 ## 4. Real Robot Operation Instructions

-1. Power on the robot and suspend it (e.g., with a harness).
+1. Power on the robot and suspend it (e.g., with a harness). and then hold L2+R2

 2. Run the deploy_real program:
 ```bash